Affiliate Disclosure

 The number one rule of working under a car is also the one most people skip: you need to know exactly where your jack goes before the wheel leaves the ground.
 Not roughly.
 Exactly.
 A trolley jack placed in the wrong spot can puncture a floor pan, crack a sill, collapse a rocker, or — in the worst case — dump the car off the stands onto you.

-The problem is that “check your manual” is good advice that gives people almost nothing to work with, because most owners have never read their manual and wouldn’t recognise a reinforced pinch weld from a fuel line even if they did.
+The problem is that “check your manual” is good advice that gives people almost nothing to work with, because most owners have never read their manual and wouldn’t recognize a reinforced pinch weld from a fuel line even if they did.
 This guide fills that gap.
-It covers the most common vehicle types on Australian driveways — sedans and hatches, SUVs and 4WDs, utes, and lowered cars — and explains which lift points are safe, which are conditionally safe, and which will cost you a repair bill.
+It covers the most common vehicle types on American driveways — sedans and hatches, SUVs and 4WDs, pickups, and lowered cars — and explains which lift points are safe, which are conditionally safe, and which will cost you a repair bill.

 Cross-reference everything here against your own vehicle’s owner manual.
 Always.
 These are general principles, not model-specific instructions.